In a nutshell, you play an unlikely young carpenter

 - Widget Series: This game and its predecessor takes the concept of a Bizarre and Improbable Golf Game to a whole new level.

-- You Have Got to Be Kidding Me!: Scooter says this once he sees how tiny the Super Ribbinite crystal he travelled half the galaxy for is.
-Followed shortly by a big "Oh, no!" that echoes through space.
+- You Have Got to Be Kidding Me!: Scooter says this once he sees how tiny the Super Ribbinite crystal actually is.